DhruvKarani/IngreScan/Api/README.md

      ```
      pip install -r requirements.txt
      ```
-   - This will install:
+   - This will install (key packages):
-     - fastapi
-     - pydantic
+     - fastapi, pydantic, uvicorn
      - requests
+     - wikipedia
+     - Pillow, pytesseract (for OCR in the image endpoint)
+     - python-multipart (for file uploads)

-**Note:** `firebase-admin` is not included in `requirements.txt` since Firebase is not currently used in the project.
-Add it later if Firebase integration is implemented.
+**Note:** `firebase-admin` is not included since Firebase is not currently used.

 5. **Add your Firebase credentials:**

    - Place your `firebase_credentials.json` file in the project directory.

 6. **Run the API using FastAPI and Uvicorn:**
-   - First, make sure Uvicorn is installed:
+   - Start the server (from this folder):
      ```
-     pip install uvicorn
-     ```
-   - Then start the server:
-     ```
-     uvicorn main:app --reload
+     uvicorn main:app --reload --host 127.0.0.1 --port 8000
      ```
    - Open your browser and go to:
      [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) for the interactive API documentation (Swagger UI).